 It takes time and effort to get a full diary of pupils and you may find that work is very sporadic in the early days and your income is accordingly low...unfortunately a low income does not go hand in hand with low expenses...

 It takes a lot of time and effort to get a good enough reputation so that satisfied customers recommend you to others.

-In many areas of the country, there is simply not enough work available for the number of driving instructors working in those areas.
+In many areas of the country, there may simply not be enough work available for the number of driving instructors working in those areas.

 10. There Are Few "Perks" in Being a Driving Instructor